 The tech recruitment sales game

-Keep in mind that as a recruiter you are also a salesman: you are selling your company to a potential employee.
-You will need all the sales psychology you can muster to play the recruitment game.
+As a recruiter, you’re also a salesperson.
+You’re effectively selling your company to a potential employee.
+You’ll need all the sales psychology you can muster to play the recruitment game!

 Below are five of the most common candidate objections and some tips on ways to overcome them.